 It is the process of removing corrupted or inaccurate data from a data set.
 Bad data can distort your analysis and invariably lead to errors in assumptions.
 It is estimated that up to 80% of a data analyst’s time can be taken up by data cleansing, but new technology is making it easier than ever to obtain clean data so that proper analysis and insights can be discovered.

 Interested to learn if your company is ready tap into advance analytics?
-Get a complementary Feasibility Reports (worth USD$2,550).
+Get a Custom Feasibility Reports from DataVLT.
 The report will assess your collection methods allowing you to obtain preliminary insights to your data as well as give you ideas on how you can adopt analytics for your organization.
-Get in contact with us for your free report today.
+Get in contact with us for your custom report today.